rohitvijayan1111/Obsidian-notes/Accountability/ask the how,why.md

 - how does the rds maintain the update to date copy of the read instance when simulatenously the update happens
 - How CloudFront Prevents Caching Sensitive Personal Information
 - how did amazon pull up aws so easily for end users
+- so corporates save to some x no of passwords to check if we are reusing the password?

 CYBER SEC: